-CCV's Crisis Management Team is comprised of the following individuals who are responsible for receiving information relating to incidents and situations, evaluating and confirming the level of emergency or threat to the college and managing the notification process.
-Joyce Judy, President; Andy Pallito, Dean of Administration; Katie Mobley, Dean of Enrollment and Community Relations; Tapp Barnhill, Dean of Academic Center Administration; and Linda Lawrence, Assistant Director of Operations.
+CCV's Crisis Management Team is comprised of the following individuals who are responsible for receiving information relating to incidents and situations, evaluating, and confirming the level of emergency or threat to the college and managing the notification process.
+Joyce Judy, President; Nicole Mace, Dean of Administration; Katie Mobley, Dean of Enrollment and Community Relations; and Linda Lawrence, Director of Operations.
 This team may be supplemented and supported by other college individuals depending upon the particular circumstances of the incident, such as CCV's marketing and communications team who coordinate and manage internal and external communications.